cole-easton/take-home-assessment/documentation.md

       return account;
 ```

-This way, there is not a data correctnessness violation, and no data in guessed or inferred.
-The error handling is already handled correctly on the front-end; in `components/AccountCreationModal.tsx` it is handled by lines 21-26 as of the initial commit:
+This way, there is not a data correctness violation, and no data is guessed or inferred.
+The error handling is already handled correctly on the front-end; in `components/AccountCreationModal.tsx`, it is handled by lines 21-26 as of the initial commit:

 ```tsx
     try {